Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:2020-12-25-03-56} and \ref{sec:2020-12-25-04-00}, we define the models and outline the Green function method and formalisms concerning DMFT.
-We describe in Sec.~\ref{sec:2020-12-25-04-04} the novel methods developed in the present study.
-Results are shown in Sec.~\ref{sec:2020-12-25-04-05}-Sec.~\ref{sec:2020-12-25-04-06}.
-The discussion is presented in Sec.~\ref{sec:2020-12-25-04-12}.
-The conclusion is given in Sec.~\ref{eq:2020-12-25-04--13}.
+In Sec.~\ref{sec:2020-12-25-03-56}, we define the models and outline the Green's function method.
+We describe in Sec.~\ref{sec:2020-12-25-04-04} the novel method developed in the present study.
+Results are shown in Sec.~\ref{sec:2020-12-25-04-05}.
+The discussion is presented in Sec.~\ref{sec:2021-04-07-14-03}.
+The conclusion is given in Sec.~\ref{sec:2020-12-25-04--13}.